moodymuskox/adroit-qa-tests/Issues.md

 #### Repro steps
 1. As a non-logged in user, access homepage: https://cleango.hu/
 1. Observe the distorted language app icon in the header of the page

+#### Expected behaviour
+The language icon should appear round, without distortion.

+#### Actual behaviour
+The language icon in the header of the page appears distorted.

 #### Priority
 Recommended priority is low, as this issue primarily affects the visual aspect and doesn't obstruct core functionalities.